salesforcecli/plugin-deploy-retrieve/messages/previewMessages.md

 # ignored.none

 No files were ignored.
-Update your your .forceignore file if you want to ignore certain files. file.
+Update your your .forceignore file if you want to ignore certain files.

 # ignored.header

-Ignored [%s].
+Ignored [%s] files.
 These files won't %s because they're ignored by your .forceignore file.

 # deploy.header

-Will Deploy [%s].
+Will Deploy [%s] files.

 # deploy.none

-No files will deploy.
+No files will be deployed.

 # retrieve.header

-Will Retrieve [%s].
+Will Retrieve [%s] files.

 # retrieve.none

-No files will retrieve.
+No files will be retrieved.

 # delete.header

-Will Delete [%s].
+Will Delete [%s] files.

 # delete.none